 Rossinavi Sea Cat 40 solar panels

-Announced on the eve of the Monaco Yacht Show, the 42.75 metre Sea Cat was born from a collaboration with Fulvio de Simoni Yacht Design and is the first project presented by the pair since Aurora in 2017.
+Exterior design is by Fulvio De Simoni Yacht Design, marking the first project presented by the pair since the 49.1-metre Aurora in 2017.
 It also marks the first multihull project for the shipyard.

 New York-based design firm Meyer Davis will create an interior that "complements the cutting-edge yacht to bring relaxed luxury and sustainable design to its forefront," the shipyard said.
 The decor will take inspiration from nature, in particular the sun, the sea and sand.

-Standout features include a pool in the main deck cockpit and a large forward lounge with a Jacuzzi, fire pits and a cinema.
+Leisure highlights include a convivial cockpit centred around a pool, an expansive sundeck with sunbathing and living spaces, and a bow area that features a hidden pool and convertible home theatre.
 Accommodation is for up to 10 guests in four cabins located in the hulls.

-The Sea Cat will sit below the 500GT threshold with a beam of 13.75 metres and a maximum draft of two metres.
+The catamaran will sit below the 500GT threshold with a beam of 13.8 metres and a maximum draught of two metres.

 Similar yachts for sale